bradypp/personal-website/src/content/projects/github-analyzer/index.md

     - Chart.js
 ---

 A simple and stylish web-app that analyzes your Github profile and repos.

-Informative charts are generated from data fetched using the GitHub API which makes it easy to see stats such as your most starred repos.
+Informative charts are generated from data fetched using the GitHub API making it easy to see stats such as your most starred repos.
+You can also easily sort your repos based on different criteria.